New Law Passed In New Jersey Will Require Students To Be Taught About LGBTQ History In School

 LGBTQ rights advocates in the state of New Jersey are celebrating today after the signing of a new bill that will require LGBTQ history to be taught in schools.
 Democratic Governor Phil Murphy signed the bill which he promised as part of his campaign.
 Governor Murphy has long worked to promote equality for minority groups, including LGBTQ and transgender individuals.
 New Jersey is now the second state to adopt this policy, according to USA Today.

 Civil rights advocates hope that this bill will be a step in the right direction at creating further inclusion and acceptance.
-They believe that if children are properly educated on these types of issues they will grow into more accepting adults, thus decreasing the amount of bullying in schools.
+They believe that if children are properly educated on these types of issues, they will grow into more accepting adults, thus decreasing the amount of bullying in schools.

-Jaime Bruesehoff of Vernon, New Jersey is the mother of a 12-year-old transgender child named Rebekah.
+Jaime Bruesehoff of Vernon, New Jersey, is the mother of a 12-year-old transgender child named Rebekah.
 She was among the many who gathered in support of the new bill.
 Bruesehoff believes that this is a necessary change to provide representation towards minority groups.

 “This bill is so important for our young people,” Bruesehoff said.
 “They need to see examples of themselves in the history being taught and in classes they are going to each day.
 We know representation matters.”
 She believes that in learning about other LGBTQ individuals, students will realize that you can make a positive contribution to society despite your differences.